Smaller Airports Are Better for Executive Jet Charter Travelers

 Drive on through with executive jet charter travel

 If there is one thing that frustrates business and general travelers more than anything, it’s to find parking in those multi-levelled lots at large international airports that are usually located miles away from the terminal.
 The cost to park is usually an exorbitant amount (short-term parking at O’Hare International Airport in Chicago is a whopping US for nine-24 hours.)
 This is where the benefits of flying in and out of a smaller airport really stack up, as you can normally drive and park just steps away from the terminal, and in the case of a private executive airport, you can sometimes drive right onto the airport’s apron to the airplane door.
 For more information on what makes flying by private jet on an executive jet charter service more convenient, visit our blog on The Convenience of Regional Jet Charter Airlines.
 Stratos Jets has a comprehensive database of private jets and turbo-prop airplanes that can fly into any size airport at numerous destinations around the world.
 Visit us to see how our executive jet charter travel service can make your trip more comfortable and convenient.

-Are you ready to book your Washington DC and Los Angeles charter flight yet?
+Are you ready to book your London and Nice charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066